Adding Your Spouse to Payroll

 Think of Officer Compensation or reasonable S Corp salary like a pie, and we are just chopping it up into different pieces, some small, some large.

-In this example, Social Security and Medicare taxes would be same between paying just Susan, and paying Susan and Mark together.
-However, if Susan is being paid $150,000 and we now allocate $20,000 of that to Mark, we just generated an extra 6.2% x $20,000 in Social Security taxes on Mark because Susan’s original salary already exceed the Social Security cap in 2019 of $132,900.
-Therefore, this would create unnecessary Social Security taxes… that is bad in case you were wondering seeing how it is one of the pillars of our book.
+In this example, Social Security and Medicare taxes would be the same between paying just Susan, and paying Susan and Mark together.
+However, if Susan is being paid $160,000 and we now allocate $20,000 of that to Mark, we just generated an extra 6.2% x $20,000 in Social Security taxes on Mark because Susan’s original salary already exceed the Social Security cap for the 2021 tax year of $142,800.
+Therefore, this would create unnecessary Social Security taxes… that is bad in case you were wondering seeing how reducing Social Security is one of the pillars of our book.

 Also, unemployment is determined on each employee.
 So, Susan’s unemployment tax is unavoidable and might amount to $350 to $500 depending on her state.
 Unemployment is similar to Social Security since it has a wage limit, and several states are very low such as $11,000 or so.
 By adding Mark to the payroll, we suddenly add $350 to $500 in unemployment insurance tax.
 That too is bad… but not too bad as compared to the possible benefits (be patient, we are getting there).